|Nutrition Facts (per serving)|

 Use bone-in or boneless loin chops for this recipe, trimming off any excess fat from the chops, as too much fat on the meat will change the cooking time and the rendered fat will make the dish too greasy.
 Boneless chops are slightly more expensive than bone-in because they require more work, but either way, and unknown to many, pork is generally by far the most inexpensive meat there is.
 Rearing pigs is fairly inexpensive compared to cows or chickens and most of the animal is good for consumption (muscle, organs, and even skin).
 Pork is also a lean source of protein.
 A boneless pork chop of approximately 6.5 ounces in weight has 235 calories and 41 grams of protein, but just 6.3 grams of fat.
 Considering that the RDI (Recommended Daily Intake) of fat in an adult diet should range from 20 to 35 percent of a 2,000 calorie menu, that's 44 to 77 grams of fat per day, so 6.3 grams in a chop seems trivial.

-- 2 sweet potatoes, peeled and sliced 1/2 inch thick
+2 medium sweet potatoes, peeled, sliced 1/2-inch thick

 Gather the ingredients.